Calgary Coin & Antique Home Chinese Reference Guide Index

 F $2.50 VF $4.00 XF $7.00

 An interesting feature sometimes seen on the coins of Wan-Li are chop marks (small merchants counter marks) applied on the rims of the coins.
 These do increase the value of the coins, but the exact amount of the increase depends on the number, and clarity of the marks.
 We have provided this link to an image of a typical specimen illustrating these chop marks.
+They are not obvious but if you look closely they are there.

 Emperor KUANG TSUNG